Importing, Previewing & Exporting

 Input Settings

-- Rotation: You are able to rotate your video by selecting the degree number.
+- Rotation: Rotate your video by selecting the degree rotation options.

 - Black & White: select if your video is originally black and white.